How well can superconducting nanowire single-photon detectors resolve photon number?: Results

 \section{Results}

-The full data set of electrical output signals consists of $1.1\cdot10^6$ traces (also called samples) and $3\cdot10^4$ points per trace, i.e., time-dependent voltages (also called features).
-However, we only use $1.9\cdot10^4$ points as this is enough to contain the complete SNSPD electrical trace.
-In a first step we filter out traces from sub-optimal pulse-picking (i.e., traces with multiple peaks or traces at the wrong time delay with respect to the trigger signal) as well as zero-traces (when no photon was detected, after the trigger signal from the fast photodiode).
-Afterwards, we fit the PCA model with a subset of 1000 samples from each mean photon number.
-We did not notice an improvement of the fit when using more samples.
-This yields the principal components (compare Fig.~\ref{fig:principal_components}), which describe the most information of the data set.
+The full data set of electrical output signals consists of $1.1\times10^6$ traces (also called samples) and $3\times10^4$ points per trace, i.e., time-dependent voltages (also called features).
+However, we only use $1.9\times10^4$ points as this is enough to contain the complete SNSPD electrical trace.
+In a first step we filter out traces from sub-optimal pulse-picking (i.e., traces with multiple peaks or traces at the wrong time delay with respect to the trigger signal) as well as empty traces (when no photon was detected, after the trigger signal from the fast photodiode).
+This means that in the PCA we will not investigate the zero-photon (vacuum) component of the coherent state, as we want to investigate the photon-number-resolving capability of the detector.
+Since the discrimination of click and no-click events is trivial, we focus only on the click events (at least one photon).

+As a next step, we fit the PCA model with a subset of 1000 samples from each mean photon number (using more samples did not change the fit).
+This yields the principal components $\mathrm{PC}_1$ and $\mathrm{PC}_2$ in Fig.~\ref{fig:principal_components}, which describe the most information of the data set.
 The model is then successively applied to the full data set in order to find the weights corresponding to the principal components for each sample.
-From our analysis we find that the first two principal components (compare Fig.~\ref{fig:principal_components}) show photon-number dependency.
-Plotting the weights of the first component against the weights of the second component in a two-dimensional histogram shows a clear differentiation between photon numbers (compare Fig.~\ref{fig:pca_2dhist}(a)).
+From our analysis we find that only the first two principal components show photon-number dependency.
+Plotting the weights of the first component against the weights of the second component in a two-dimensional histogram shows a clear differentiation between photon numbers (see Fig.~\ref{fig:pca_2dhist}(a), where the mean photon number is $\bar{n}=3.5$).